chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 caching on the client or server.
 In particular, there is no support for strict cache consistency between a client and server, nor between different clients.

+The NFSACL protocol does not mandate a specific caching policy for ACLs or information retrieved via the ACCESS procedure.
+However, a high-quality client implementation that seeks good performance might choose to revalidate cached access control information with the same regularity that it invalidates normal file attributes.

 # XDR Protocol Definition